wisdomadzorgenu/antaeus/README.md

 `Implementing this way ensures that even after updating invoice status, previously failed invoice payments are not retrieved.
 Only results after the last processed are retrieved.`

+### Mock Functions
+ - sendCustomerPaymentNotification
+ - sendCustomerFailedPaymentNotification

+The email notification handlers are mock functions which I assume are implemented and will be plugged in.
+However, to ensure functionality works I return true.

 ### Scaling
 In the real world, at least two microservices should exist to prevent any single point of failure.
 One service handles RESTful services and the second for monthly invoice processing.